 OCMVCD currently provides vector control services to approximately 3.1 million people in Orange County, including residential and business communities.
 Over the next 15 years, the population within the District's service area is expected to increase to approximately 3.2 million.
-As rural land and open spaces are developed for housing to accommodate the population increase, the presence of mosquitoes or vectors will increase.
+As new developments for housing are completed to accommodate the population increase, the presence of mosquitoes or vectors will increase.
 The District is planning to allocate the necessary resources accordingly to meet the increase in vector control service requests by residents.